 Make partial payments when you can.
 Even irregular lump-sum payments during the moratorium reduce the principal on which interest accrues.
 A ₹1 lakh payment in month 6 of your program reduces the compounding base for the remaining 24 months.
 The math is not as clean as consistent interest servicing, but it is better than nothing.

 Ask the bank upfront whether they apply simple or compound interest during the moratorium.
-RBI guidelines require that accrued interest during a moratorium be communicated clearly.
+The RBI master directions on lending require that accrued interest during a moratorium be communicated clearly.
 Some lenders apply simple interest on the original principal throughout the moratorium and capitalize it once at the end.
 Others compound monthly.
 The difference over 30-36 months is not huge at these principal sizes (compounding at 11.5% monthly vs. simple interest over 30 months is a difference of roughly ₹40,000-60,000 on ₹20L), but it matters and you are entitled to know which method your lender uses before you sign.

 Know the number before you sign.
 Ask your relationship manager to give you, in writing, the projected outstanding balance at the end of the moratorium period.
 Any bank that has run the disbursement schedule can produce this number.
 If they cannot or will not, that tells you something about how they handle transparency.

-If you are still at the research stage and have not signed yet, this is also a reason to look closely at collateral-secured loans from public sector banks, which tend to carry lower interest rates (8.5-10% vs. 11.5-14% from NBFCs).
+If you are still at the research stage and have not signed yet, this is also a reason to look closely at collateral-secured loans from public sector banks, which tend to carry lower interest rates (8.5 to 10 percent vs 11.5 to 14 percent from NBFCs, compared in detail in the bank vs NBFC interest rate post).
 The rate difference is meaningful in moratorium math: at 9.5% on ₹20L, the monthly interest accrual is ₹15,833 instead of ₹19,167.
 Over 30 months, that is ₹4.75L capitalized instead of ₹5.75L.
 A 1-2% rate gap compounds into a significant EMI difference.
 For more on the unsecured vs. collateral tradeoff, see the education loan without collateral post.

 One more thing worth knowing: the interest you pay on an education loan, including during the moratorium if you service it, qualifies for a deduction under Section 80E of the Income Tax Act.
 There is no cap on the deduction amount and it applies for 8 years from the year you start repayment.
 If your co-applicant (typically a parent) is on the old tax regime, this is real money.
 The full rules are covered in the Section 80E education loan tax benefit post.